 The burgeoning demand for health care has more benefits than just job security – medical careers also pay well.
-The 2017 median pay for physicians and surgeons is $208,000, while nurse practitioners can make $110,930 per year, according to the BLS.
-As mentioned before, even health care careers that don’t require advanced degrees can still pay a pretty penny.
+The median pay for physicians and surgeons is $208,000, while nurse practitioners can make $94,000 per year, according to the BLS.
+As mentioned before, even healthcare careers that don’t require advanced degrees can still pay a pretty penny.

 The flexibility of health care careers is especially attractive to job seekers.
 Geographically, health care workers can go almost anywhere they want, provided they have the appropriate licensure.
 Some programs, like Doctors without Borders, send medical professionals abroad to deliver services where they are needed the most.
 Similarly, traveling nurses receive assignments all over the U.S. and receive benefits such as relocation and housing allowances.